“The man who moves a mountain begins by carrying away small stones.” -Confucius

-Moving into his second year with the Team Novo Nordisk development team for 2021, Californian sprinter Nigel Desota ended 2020 with a top 20 on the opening stage of the Tour of Mevlana in Turkey and victory on home soil at the Dalton Gran Prix in Georgia.
+A solid 2020 with a top 20 on the opening stage of the Tour of Mevlana in Turkey and victory on home soil at the Dalton Gran Prix in Georgia earned De Sota a renewal in 2021, but a combination of global travel restrictions and fatigue led to a shortened second season with the focus now fully on 2022.

 De Sota comes from a family blessed with athletic genes.
 His father is a former professional skateboarder and his younger sister is a collegiate softball player.
 One of three siblings, De Sota was born and raised in California’s Long Beach area and describes his childhood as filled with sports and outdoor activities such as baseball, snowboarding, and skateboarding.